 It should not be at all surprising that web design continues to favour more visually appealing and engaging designs.
 As old trends, such as gradients, typography and videos make a comeback, it would be no surprise to see other old trends also make a return.

 As more of us continue to access the web through our mobile devices, websites will continue to change and develop.
 As the idea of developing a website for mobile first continues to take hold, more websites will continue to adopt more simplistic and minimalist designs.
-The improvements in artificial intelligence also promises some exciting new ways to create more engaging websites too.
+The improvements in artificial intelligence also promise some exciting new ways to create more engaging websites too.